-12. Like Olive Grove, the Laurel Villas application competed for funding in the Medium County Geographic Set-Aside.
-Pursuant to FHFC's ranking methodology, including application of the SAUL for Volusia County, there were only enough tax credits available in the Medium County Geographic Set-Aside to fund one Volusia County application - Laurel Villas (FHFC Applic. #2009-228C).

-13. As explained below, if FHFC had not improperly scored the Laurel Villas application, the Olive Grove would have received its requested tax credit and ARRA funding.
+- 12. Like Olive Grove, the Laurel Villas application competed for funding in the Medium County Geographic Set-Aside.
+Pursuant to FHFC's ranking methodology, including application of the SAUL for Volusia County, there were only enough tax credits available in the Medium County Geographic Set-Aside to fund one Volusia County application Laurel Villas (FHFC Applic, #2009-228C). - 13.
+As explained below, if FHFC had properly scored and rejected the Laurel Villas application, then Olive Grove would have received its requested tax credit and ARRA funding.
 Olive Grove's substantial interests are therefore materially and adversely affected by FHFC's improper actions, and Olive Grove has standing to challenge those actions in this proceeding.

-General Contractor Certification - Incorrect General Contractor Name & License Number - an application ranked higher than applications in other counties may nonetheless be skipped over for funding if the SAUL for its county has been exceeded under FHFC's rules.
+Equity Commitment Letter - Syndicator Purchasing Greater Percentage of Tax Credits Than Is Owned by the Applicant's Limited Partner - an application ranked higher than applications in other counties may nonetheless be skipped over for funding if the SAUL for its county has been exceeded under FHFC's rules.